nibbcnoble/AndEngineAnimate/README.md

 ================

 AndEngine Animation classes.
 Use with update handlers to move objects.
+NOTE:  I haven't updated these in quite a while.
+They may not be compatible with the current version of AndEngine.
 This repository is designed to be used with sprites or entities to animate them in various ways.
 This will include animations that can do the following: